docs Self-service account recovery administrator's guide

 4. Choose Okta from the list of providers

-5. Enter the Okta Domain, Client ID, and Client Secret you obtained from the Okta admin console.
+5. Enter the Okta Domain, Client ID, and Client Secret you obtained from the Okta administration console.

 6. Press Connect to Okta